9 Safety Hazards to Watch Out for Around the House

 Hazards to Watch Out for Around the House

 Creating a safe environment where your family can grow and thrive is a top priority.
-Thankfully, though several serious safety hazards lurk around the average home, most of these concerns can be addressed easily.
+Although several serious safety hazards lurk around the average home, most of these concerns can be addressed easily.
 Make sure you’re doing everything you can to keep your family safe.
 Consult this guide on nine common safety hazards in the home for quick, simple solutions to keep you and your loved ones out of harm’s way.

 1. Falls